Skip to main content

 return self.node_map[self.ring[idx]]

-2. Map Virtual Nodes to Physical Shards
+Step 2: Map Virtual Nodes to Physical Shards

 Physical nodes rarely possess identical IOPS, CPU, or storage profiles.
 Virtual nodes (vnodes) abstract physical capacity into logical partitions, preventing hotspotting during uneven cluster deployments.
+This abstraction is what distinguishes consistent hashing from simpler list partitioning techniques, which require explicit category enumeration and manual rebalancing when new categories emerge.

 def add_weighted_node(self, node: str, weight_factor: float):